michaelforney/samurai/README.md

 for `.ninja_log` and `.ninja_deps` as ninja, currently version 5 and 4
 respectively.

-It is largely feature-complete and supports most of the same options as ninja.
+It is feature-complete and supports most of the same options as ninja.

 ## Requirements